getappmap/appmap-agent-js/REFERENCE.md

 * `app <string>` Name of the recorded application. *Default*: `null` the value found in `package.json` if any.
 * `name <string>` Name of the appmap. *Default*: `null` the agent will do its best to come up with a meaningful name.
 * `pruning <boolean>` Remove elements of the classmap which did not trigger any function application event. *Default*: `true`.
 * `serialization <object>` Serialization options.
 Many options focus on defining how aggressive the serialization should be.
-Pure serialization is faster and avoid disturbing the flow of the observed application but is less detailed than impure serialization.
+Pure serialization is faster and avoids disturbing the flow of the observed application but is less detailed than impure serialization.
     * `maximum-print-length <number> | null` the maximum length of the string representation of values before being truncated. `null` indicates no limitation. *Default* `100`.
     * `maximum-properties-length <number> | null` the maximum of amount of properties serialized for hash objects.
 Objects are considered as hashes if their prototype is either `null` or `Object.prototype`. `null` indicates no limitation. *Default* `10`.
     * `impure-printing <boolean>` indicates whether to use a pure printing algorithm or not.
 For instance, an object can be printed either using `Object.prototype.toString.call(object)` which is pure or `object.toString()` which is impure. *Default* `true`.